cambloxs99/prolog-experiments/Prolog Stuff/Notes.md

 Example of defining a **predicate** in Prolog:
 ```
 parent(jeremy, bruno).
-% . is needed after defining a predicate
+% A period "." is needed after defining a predicate
 % This predicate is also known as a fact.
 ```
 # Atoms and Variables